 Why Should I Join?

-You are an important part of our 30 year journey to protect the natural resources, working farms and scenic beauty of Santa Barbara County.
+You are an important part of our over 30 year journey to protect the natural resources, working farms and scenic beauty of Santa Barbara County.
 For every dollar received, the Land Trust for Santa Barbara County spends ninety-five cents saving land, restoring habitat and managing preserves and open spaces that allow us to connect with nature, embrace our local heritage and grow our food.
-With support from people like you, the Land Trust has protected nearly 23,000 acres of important coastal and rural lands.
+With support from people like you, the Land Trust has protected over 27,000 acres of important coastal and rural lands.

 Your regular contributions also show foundations and other Land Trust conservation partners how much our community believes in the benefit of our mission to protect irreplaceable natural lands.
 We need your support.